-This course is designed to facilitate the introduction of students to the unique Centenary experience.
-Topics may vary from year to year.
-Course, but not individual topics, may be repeated for credit.
-(Exploration and/or Challenge credit available as approved.
-No more than 4 hours may be used to fulfill Exploration or Challenge requirement.)
-On demand.
-201. ISSUES IN PUBLIC ART AND ARCHITECTURE Explores the aesthetic, cultural, historical, and political issues involved in the production, display, and funding of public art and architectur Examines recent art controversies, censorship, and how public art and architecture can be used to enhance quality of life, build communit and foster social change.
-Fall of odd years.
-HUMANITIES EXPLORATIONS; EXPANDING CIRCLE CHALLENGE 204.
-DRAWING AND 2D MEDIA An introduction to drawing techniques and concepts (linear perspective, figure/ground relationships, shading, tonal value, etc.) to understand the fundamentals of artistic expression.
-Dry drawing media, such as graphite and charcoal, are explored along with basic graphic art technique for this class.
-Six studio hours a week, with weekly critique sessions.
-Every semester.
-208. AUTOCAD A detailed study of drafting techniques through projects using the AutoCAD platform.
-Project emphasis will be placed on developing sustainab structures and techniques.
+208. AUTOCAD

+A detailed study of drafting techniques through projects using the AutoCAD platform.
+Project emphasis will be placed on developing sustainable structures and techniques.
 Spring.
-(Same as THEA 208) 211.
-POTTERY Basic clay techniques including the design and creation of a variety of pottery forms by hand-built, molded, and wheel methods, along with practice in kiln loading and firing.
-Four hours of lecture and studio per week with outside work.
-Spring.
-HUMANITIES PERFORMANCE 218.
-INTRODUCTION TO PHOTOGRAPHY Restricted to Art and Comm majors and minors.
-This course introduces students to the basic principles of photography including a brief exam nation of the history of photography from a technical viewpoint and training in the functions and controls of a professional digital SLR camer Students learn the effects of aperture and shutter speed on depth of field and motion, as well as proper light metering techniques.
+(Same as THEA 208) 218.
+INTRODUCTION TO PHOTOGRAPHY

+Restricted to Art and Comm majors and minors.
+This course introduces students to the basic principles of photography including a brief examination of the history of photography from a technical viewpoint and training in the functions and controls of a professional digital SLR camera.
+Students learn the effects of aperture and shutter speed on depth of field and motion, as well as proper light metering techniques.
 Composition basics, lighting, and digital darkroom techniques will also be explored.
 Fall.
-(Same as COMM 218) 221.
-INTRODUCTION TO DIGITAL FILM PRODUCTION Students will learn the basic terminology, methods, and principles of digital film production through classroom lecture, workshops, and fie production work.
-Every semester except those when COMM 321 OR COMM 395 is offered.
-(Same as COMM 221) 250.
-DESIGN HISTORY An investigation into the design of objects, spaces, and materials, and the forces that shape human-object relations.
-Students will be introduced to key design theories and movements of 19th-21st century design, and examine case studies stemming from fashion, architecture, decorative arts, landscape design, interior design, graphic design, industrial design, and/or product design.
-Spring of odd years.
-(Same as COMM 250) HUMANITIES EXPLORATION 251.
-DESIGN COMMUNICATION This course investigates the role design plays in human communication.
-Students will gain familiarity with the basic concepts and assumption underlying design practice and learn to see how applied arts such as graphic design, industrial design, and multimedia design function as con municative activities.
+(Same as COMM 218)

+221. DIGITAL FILM PRODUCTION

+250. DESIGN HISTORY

+251. DESIGN COMMUNICATION

+This course investigates the role design plays in human communication.
+Students will gain familiarity with the basic concepts and assumptions underlying design practice and learn to see how applied arts such as graphic design, industrial design, and multimedia design function as communicative activities.
 Special attention will be given to the rhetorical methods associated with identifying design problems and implementing design solutions.
 Students will also learn specific technology and software skills to operate effectively as visual designers.
 Fall.
+(Same as COMM 251)

+290. INTERDISCIPLINARY STUDIES1- 4

-(Same as COMM 251) 290.
-INTERDISCIPLINARY STUDIES Prerequisite: TREK 115.
-This course is designed to facilitate the treatment of topics across disciplinary boundaries, such as our course on th Topics may vary from year to year.
+Prerequisite: TREK 115.
+This course is designed to facilitate the treatment of topics across disciplinary boundaries.
+Topics may vary from year to year.
 Course, but not individual topics, may be repeated for credit.
 On demand.
+HUMANITIES EXPLORATION

-HUMANITIES EXPLORATION 291.
-REPRESENTATIONS OF THE HOLOCAUST An in-depth history of the Holocaust through the examination of memorial arts, museum exhibitions, eye-witness testimony, memoirs, literature ture, and films (dramas and documentaries), and an analysis of how those representations have been shaped by cultural and/or political force Spring.
-HUMANITIES EXPLORATIONS; EXPANDING CIRCLE CHALLENGE 292.
-INTERCULTURAL STUDIES Corequisite: CU 351.
+291. REPRESENTATIONS OF THE HOLOCAUST

+An in-depth history of the Holocaust through the examination of memorial arts, museum exhibitions, eye-witness testimony, memoirs, literature, and films (dramas and documentaries), and an analysis of how those representations have been shaped by cultural and/or political forces.
+Spring.
+HUMANITIES EXPLORATION.

+292. INTERCULTURAL STUDIES4

+Corequisite: CU 351.
 An introduction to another culture through an immersive educational experience.
 Courses include "Americans in Paris: The Quest for the Good Life," "Greece: Life amid the Ruins," and "Mississippi Delta: Encounters at the Crossroads."
-Course, but not individual topic may be repeated for credit.
+Course, but not individual topics, may be repeated for credit.
 This course satisfies the Culture component of Trek.
 Offered on demand.

-295. SPECIAL TOPICS A detailed study of an area of art not normally covered in regular art courses.
+295. SPECIAL TOPICS

+A detailed study of an area of art not normally covered in regular art courses.
 Course, but not individual topics, may be repeated for credit.
-C demand.
-304. LIFE DRAWING AND ADVANCED COMPOSITION Prerequisite: ART 204 Advanced study of the principles of composition, proportion and volume through descriptive drawing of the humanical study of the principles of composition, proportion and volume through descriptive drawing of the humanical study of the principles of composition, proportion and volume through descriptive drawing of the humanical study of the principles of composition, proportion and volume through descriptive drawing of the humanical study of the principles of composition, proportion and volume through descriptive drawing of the humanical study of the principles of composition, proportion and volume through descriptive drawing of the humanical study of the principles of composition and volume through descriptive drawing of the humanical study of the principles of the princ figure.
+On demand.

+304. LIFE DRAWING AND ADVANCED COMPOSITION

+Prerequisite: ART 204 Advanced study of the principles of composition, proportion and volume through descriptive drawing of the human figure.
 Six studio hours a week, with weekly critique sessions.

+305W.
+AMERICAN ICONS AND VISUAL CULTURE

+In addition to introducing you to American art and architectureits key movements, creators, and debatesthis course will closely examine the role that artists, museums, memorials, and popular culture have played in the construction of national identity.
+We will closely examine attempts to define an "American art"-an art historical category that suggests our aesthetics, beliefs, and cultural values are perhaps more unified than they can be in a democracy.
+HUMANITIES EXPLORATION

+306S.
+MODERN AND CONTEMPORARY ART

+This course examines 19th- to 21st-century art to explore modern versus post-modern aesthetics and the role of social, political, and economic forces in defining art.
+HUMANITIES EXPLORATION